Seitō (magazine)

-Name meaning
+Etymology

 The name of the publication is a reference to the Blue Stockings Society of mid-18th century England, where women would gather for academic discussions about literature and philosophy to forgo social evenings spent playing cards and dancing, and would often invite intellectual men to join them.
 The original English Bluestocking Society is credited with starting first-wave feminism and its name has been adopted to represent various feminist movements all over the world.
 Universally, the term is associated with feminist theory, women's education, and intelligent debate.
 Japanese references to the English Bluestocking movement was originally called Kontabito.
 However, this word felt dated to Hiratsuka as tabi were worn less frequently than western socks.
 Unlike their English counterparts, members of The Bluestockings generally did not wear blue socks.

 The Japanese word for Bluestocking, 青鞜, or Seitō, was created by Hiratsuka Raichō with the assistance of Ikuta Chōkō, by combining the Kanji "sei" for "blue" and the character "tō" for "stocking."